 - Turn Out The Lights! – Dads have been saying it since the beginning of time, and they’re right.
 If you’re not in a room, turn out the lights.
 This is one of the easiest ways to save energy.

 If you’ve just come through a very drafty winter, it might be time to replace those windows and doors with a more energy-efficient option!
-You’ll want to get your replacement done before summer comes around, so be sure to get in touch with the team at Zeeland Lumber & Supply to find the best window and door replacements for your home and your budget.
+You’ll want to get your replacement done before summer comes around, so be sure to get in touch with the team at Zeeland Lumber & Supply to find the best window replacements for your home and your budget.